getcommitapp/commit/docs/software-requirements-specification.md

     configured by the creator for the group goal.
 - Platform fees: No operational commission will be taken on stake transfers for the MVP; transfers to the developers' account are treated as donations.
-Stripe processing fee payer is TBD.
+Stripe processing fees are available [here](https://stripe.com/fr-ch/pricing/local-payment-methods).
 - Payout timing: instant payouts to winners are preferred; this requires connected payout accounts for recipients or platform-managed routing via Stripe.
 The team will use Stripe Connect patterns appropriate to this choice